 Exciting news today!
 The creation of our Starter Level account has been completed.
-We are now proud owners of $500 worth of Fundrise eREITS.
+I am now a proud owner of $500 worth of Fundrise eREITS.

 Interesting to note, when the account was created, Fundrise debited our account for $125 four times.
 This corresponds with the $500 equally distributed between 4 eREITs.
-We assume that is for accounting purposes since we are purchasing shares of each eREIT.
+I assume that is for accounting purposes since I am purchasing shares of each eREIT.
 So, if you invest through them, be prepared to see several debits from your account.